The Who, What, When, Where and Why of Chemistry

 We are expecting another round of wintry weather tomorrow, and an article in the local paper noted that the snow and bitingly cold weather we have had recently are good for farmers.
 The cold reduces the population of some pests, particularly the species making their way north.
 The article also noted that snow contains nitrogen from the atmosphere, providing a little extra boost for lawns come spring.

 The atmosphere is roughly 80% nitrogen, in the form of N2.
 The form matters.
 Nitrogen gas is very unreactive, so much so that it many "air sensitive" materials are packed under pure nitrogen.
 (The part of the air that is reactive is molecular oxygen, O2.)
 Snow certainly contains dissolved nitrogen gas.
 Henry's law predicts the solubility of a gas in a solvent, water in this case, as a function of temperature.
-It might seem at first glance counter intuitive, but gases are more soluble in cold solvents than in water (the opposite is true of most solids, as anyone who has tried to dissolve sugar in cold ice tea knows).
+It might seem at first glance counter intuitive, but gases are more soluble in cold solvents than in warm (the opposite is true of most solids, as anyone who has tried to dissolve sugar in cold ice tea knows).
 An inch of snow contains about 7 milligrams of nitrogen gas per square foot, or about 1/3 of a kilogram in an acre of snow.
 Given that fertilizers are spread onto fields at a field of roughly 300 kilograms per acre, it's not much.

 The trouble is actually that this nitrogen isn't in a form that easily accessible to plants.
 Nitrogen in the atmosphere must first be "fixed" or changed into a more reactive form, typically tetravalent nitrogen (ammonium) which is then converted to the nitrate ions that plants can use.
 So where does the useful sort of nitrogen come from?